top of page

 Licorice Root - Gan Cao: This root promotes longevity, balances blood sugar while adding a sweet flavor to the tea.
 It tonifies Qi and calms anxiety while detoxifying the Blood.

 Honey - Feng Mi: This herb is a Qi and Yin tonic that detoxifies while replenishing moisture.
-It is good for fertility and boosts the immune system.
+It boosts the immune system while lifting the Spirit.

 Dr. Sakshi Mears is a Licensed Acupuncturist and Doctor of Acupuncture and Herbal Medicine.
 She has been in private practice since 2017 and currently has a clinic in the Wash Park neighborhood of Denver on Old South Gaylord Street.
 Sakshi specializes in holistic wellness and can treat any health condition using a combination of therapies including acupuncture, herbal medicine, cupping, moxibustion, bodywork, CBD, and natural supplements.
 Patients come in for emotional wellness, pain, migraines, digestive disorders, fertility, hormonal regulation, menopausal symptoms, allergies, immune system support, and much more.
 Sakshi is also a yoga teacher specializing in hot yoga and prenatal yoga and has owned a tea shop and apothecary for many years.
 Learn more about Dr. Mears at firelilyacu.com